 - Plan for additional precautions at the airport

 Now let’s break it down, so you can start planning your Hawaii vacation during COVID-19.

 Get Tested For COVID-19 Before Traveling to Hawaii

 Beginning on September 1st, having a Hawaii vacation during COVID-19 will require documentation of a negative COVID-19 test in order to avoid the Hawaii quarantine.

 Here’s a checklist to help you navigate the requirements, so you can relax and start dreaming of your stay:

-- You must take the test 3 days BEFORE arriving in Hawaii – no testing will be provided at the airport
+- You must take the test no more than 3 days (72 hours) BEFORE arriving in Hawaii – no commercial testing will be provided at the airport

-- After testing, please practice social distancing and self-quarantine to help keep our islands healthy!
+- After testing and before your flight, please practice social distancing and self-quarantine to help keep our islands healthy!

 - You will need to have your RESULTS by the time you fly